schnerring/schnerring.github.io/content/blog/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 One of the advantages of self-hosting a DNS resolver is improved privacy.
 A resolver iteratively queries a chain of one or more DNS servers to resolve a request, so there isn't a single instance knowing all your DNS requests.
 It comes at the cost of speed when resolving a hostname for the first time.
 As Unbound's cache grows, the cost diminishes.
 We'll configure our primary networks to use Unbound.

 We'll also keep DNS traffic from Unbound within the VPN tunnels.
 In the rare case of a VPN outage, we'll want local DNS services to fail and not leak through the ISP WAN.
 The reason for this isn't improved privacy as you might think.
 In some cases, this might even hurt your privacy.
 Why?
 Either your ISP or your VPN provider will see the iterative DNS requests Unbound sends.
 So it becomes a question of who you rather entrust with this data.
 But if there are no privacy benefits, why do it?
 Honestly, I don't require such a setup.
 I configured it for educational purposes and fun.
-Other reasons that don't affect me but other users are.
+Other reasons that don't affect me but other users are:

 - ISP selling user data
 - ISP enforcing censorship
 - ISP hijacking DNS traffic to redirect it to their DNS resolver; this makes self-hosting a DNS resolver impossible

-Let's summarize our goals.
+Let's summarize our goals:

 - Use a DNS resolver for the management and VPN networks
 - Resolve private domain hostnames for management and VPN networks